marbx/Lineage/install_Lineage_on_Sony_Xperia_XA2.md

         adb shell twrp sideload
         adb sideload lineage-16.0-20200106-nightly-pioneer-signed.zip

-## Reboot from TWRP into Lineage
+## Leave TWRP
 - Press Reboot, then press System
 - Uncheck "Prompt to install TWRP"
 - If you see "Swipe to install TWRP App": chose "Do not Install"
-- If TWRP issues warning "No OS has been installed": ignore
+- If TWRP warns "No OS has been installed": ignore

 ## Glossary